 Heat the Game Day Sliders

 Bake for 10 minutes.
-Then remove the aluminum foil from the top of the rolls and bake for an additional 2 or 3 minutes to brown the tops.
+Then remove the aluminum foil from the top of the rolls and bake for 2 or 3 minutes longer to brown the tops.

 Enjoy the Game Day Sliders